Optical fiber: Installation

 Fiber cable can be very flexible, but traditional fiber's loss increases greatly if the fiber is bent with a radius smaller than around 30 mm.
-This creates a problem when the cable is bent around corners or wound around a spool, making FTTX installations more complicated.
-"Bendable fibers", targeted toward easier installation in home environments, have been standardized as ITU-T G.657.
+This creates a problem when the cable is bent around corners.
+Bendable fibers, targeted toward easier installation in home environments, have been standardized as ITU-T G.657.
 This type of fiber can be bent with a radius as low as 7.5 mm without adverse impact.
 Even more bendable fibers have been developed.
 Bendable fiber may also be resistant to fiber hacking, in which the signal in a fiber is surreptitiously monitored by bending the fiber and detecting the leakage.

-Another important feature of cable is cable's ability to withstand horizontally applied force.
-It is technically called max tensile strength defining how much force can be applied to the cable during the installation period.
+Another important feature of cable is cable's ability to withstand tension which determines how much force can be applied to the cable during installation.